SquireOfSoftware/tap-on/api-gateway/README.md

 I will be trying to tinker with Apollo Federation in getting an API gateway working for signins and displaying varying degrees granularity from it.

+To start the api gateway, just run `yarn dev` and it will spin up two services:
+1. The actual API ApolloServer gateway (nodejs server)
+2. A dummy graphql Apollo server that returns dummy film information

 Once the gateway is up you should be able to visit: http://localhost:4000/graphql